ethereum/consensus-specs/specs/phase0/p2p-interface.md

 On the other hand, libp2p Kademlia DHT is a fully-fledged DHT protocol/implementations with content routing and storage capabilities, both of which are irrelevant in this context.

-Eth 1.0 nodes will evolve to support discv5.
+Ethereum execution-layer nodes will evolve to support discv5.
-By sharing the discovery network between Eth consensus-layer and execution-layer clients, we benefit from the additive effect on network size that enhances resilience and resistance against certain attacks, to which smaller networks are more vulnerable.
+By sharing the discovery network between Ethereum consensus-layer and execution-layer clients, we benefit from the additive effect on network size that enhances resilience and resistance against certain attacks, to which smaller networks are more vulnerable.
 It should also help light clients of both networks find nodes with specific capabilities.